Historical photos and information about the Hafele-Keating experiment

 Ben Crowell

 I teach physics, and I love the Hafele-Keating experiment as a way to introduce relativity.
 Because the experiment has a lot of charisma, it's cool to be able to show students photos of the men and the clocks aboard the plane.
-The general relativity text by Hartle had a photo that he claimed was of Hafele and Keating boarding a plane, but it turns out that that was a mistake.
-Some actual photos from the experiment have been available online for a while, but they were low resolution.
-I've obtained and scanned copies of these at higher resolution and posted them here.
+I've obtained and scanned copies some of these and posted them here.
 Below each low-resolution photo is a link to a full-resolution version.

 In the course of digging up the photos, I ended up compiling some other links and information.
 Below the photos I've presented some of these items that might be of historical or pedagogical interest.